 Do your students struggle to sequence their ideas and follow the text structure of a narrative?
 My guess is that they haven’t spent enough time on the planning stage.

 Encourage your students to monitor and assess their own success by asking them to complete a Narrative Writing Checklist.
-This is a simple, effective way to keep your students on track, and, best of all, it’s a free download!
+This is a simple, effective way to keep your students on track!

 There are many different ways to teach narrative writing.
 It’s likely that your school has its own unique approach.
 Nevertheless, I hope some of these ideas and resources will take the pressure off as you guide your students to experience success with the art of narrative writing.